zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/azure/_index.md

 ---
-title: Create Azure Arm virtual machines
+title: Automate creation of Azure Arm virtual machines

-description: Introduction to Azure Arm virtual machines
+description: Learn how to automate the creation of Azure Arm virtual machines using Terraform

 minutes_to_complete: 60